Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Has an antibacterial effect.

-To cure chronic bartholinitis, doctors take steps to achieve remission.
-In the period of exacerbation, treatment has the same scheme as in acute bartholinitis.
+To cure chronic bartholinitis, doctors take measures to achieve remission.
+During an exacerbation, treatment follows the same scheme as for acute bartholinitis.
 Therapy without surgery includes:

 • taking antibiotics;

-In the chronic form of inflammation of the Bartholin's gland, drug therapy gives a temporary effect.
+In the chronic form of inflammation of the Bartholin gland, drug therapy gives a temporary effect.
 Bartholinitis will worsen in the future - every 3-6 months.
-Completely get rid of chronic bartholinitis is possible only with the help of surgery.
+It is possible to completely get rid of chronic bartholinitis only through surgery.

 Treatment of bartholinitis during pregnancy

 During pregnancy, standard measures help cure bartholinitis.
-The difference is that pregnant women are prescribed drugs with extreme caution.
-Of the antibiotics, the following drugs are allowed for women:
+The difference is that medications are prescribed to pregnant women with extreme caution.
+Among antibiotics, the following drugs are allowed for women:

 Local therapy will help cure bartholinitis in pregnant women:

 • Chlorhexidine or Miramistin.
-Antiseptic irrigate the area of the Bartholin gland up to 3-4 rubles / day.
+The area of the Bartholin gland is irrigated with an antiseptic up to 3–4 times a day.

 • Ointment Ichthyol, Vishnevsky or Levomekol.
-A small amount of the agent is applied to a gauze swab, which is then applied to the focus of inflammation.
+A small amount of the product is applied to a gauze swab, which is then applied to the site of inflammation.
 Ointments can be changed.
-The procedure is carried out 2 rubles / day.
+The procedure is carried out 2 times/day.

 Local treatment of the disease